-Learn to calculate drug dosages safely, accurately, and easily with Kee’s Clinical Calculations, 9th Edition!
+Help your nursing students learn to calculate drug dosages safely, accurately, and easily with Kee’s Clinical Calculations: With Applications to General and Specialty Areas, 9th Edition!
 This market-leading text covers all four major drug calculation methods, including ratio & proportion, formula, fractional equation, and dimensional analysis.
 It also includes practice problems for both general care as well as specialty areas such as pediatrics, labor and delivery, critical care, and community nursing.
-With its market-leading, comprehensive coverage; strong emphasis on patient safety; and the incorporation of the latest information on antidiabetic agents, anticoagulant agents, drug administration techniques, and devices; Kee remains the winning choice for easy drug calculation mastery.
+With its market-leading, comprehensive coverage; strong emphasis on patient safety; and the incorporation of the latest information on antidiabetic agents, anticoagulant agents, drug administration techniques, and devices; Kee remains the compelling choice for easy drug calculation mastery.

 - Coverage of all four major drug calculation methods includes ratio & proportion, formula, fractional equation, and dimensional analysis to help you learn and apply the method that works best for you.

 - The latest information on drug administration techniques and devices helps you master the most up-to-date techniques of drug administration, including oral, intravenous, intra-muscular, subcutaneous, and other routes.

 - Caution boxes provide alerts to problems or issues related to various drugs and their administration.